The Library History Buff

 In the year 2000 the USPS issued a stamp for pre-sorted standard mail based on one of the lions in front of the New York Public Library.
 The USPS has a stringent policy against honoring individual local institutions.
 Originally, the stamp was to be issued with out "The New York Public Library" under the lion, but the Library required it because the lion is trademarked.
 Ironically, because of its widespread use by bulk mailers, it is one of of the most prolific of all library stamps.

 In 2005 I took matters into my own hands and created a public library postage stamp from a picture of the Baraboo Public Library (WI) using the personalized postage service of PhotoStamps in cooperation with USPS.
 This process, of course, results in only a small number of stamps.
+This is a way individual libraries can promote themselves through the postal system.

 Although the issuing of a stamp commemorating public libraries would provide a wonderful opportunity for libraries to celebrate their heritage, there are other opportunities for public libraries to use the postal system to promote significant events or anniversaries at the library.
 These include the creation of souvenir envelopes with special postmarks applied by the USPS.